The Brave and the Bold #28 (1960) : la première apparition de la Justice League

 🦸 The Birth of the Justice League of America

 The greatest superhero team, on your wall.
-This Justice League poster celebrates the mythical coalition born in 1960 in The Brave and the Bold #28—the perfect piece for any fan who reveres the union of the greatest heroes of the DC universe.
+This Justice League poster celebrates the mythical coalition born in 1960 in The Brave and the Bold #28—the perfect piece for any fan who reveres the union of the greatest heroes of the DC Universe.

 🌟 Starro the Conqueror: The League's First Enemy

-🦇 Batman, a Founding Member Among Gods
+🦇 Batman, Founding Member Among Gods

 💥 The Shockwave: How the League Gave Birth to Marvel

 Here's the most extraordinary anecdote related to this issue.
 The resounding success of the Justice League did not go unnoticed by the competition.
 According to industry legend, it was upon seeing the exceptional sales of DC's group that Marvel's publisher asked Stan Lee to create a rival superhero team.
-Lee, partnered with Jack Kirby, responded in 1961 with the Fantastic Four—the starting point for the entire Marvel Universe, from the X-Men to the Avengers.
+Lee, partnered with Jack Kirby, responded in 1961 with the Fantastic Four — the starting point for the entire Marvel universe, from the X-Men to the Avengers.

 🏁 A Foundational Issue of the Silver Age